anpol/DispatchKit/README.rst

 The project aims to provide an idiomatic Swift language wrapper for the `Grand Central Dispatch`_ Framework, also known as GCD, or libdispatch_ library.

-    Current implementation is based on publicly available `Swift prerelease`_ and `GCD prerelease`_ documentation.
-The implementation is subject to change.

 If you are familiar with the C-based GCD API, you can continually apply your knowledge when writing Swift code, because the DispatchKit API closely matches the original API.